jbostoen/itop-jb-report-generator/documentation.md

 * Using HTML headers, you can build navigation in the PDF document
 * Install the fonts on your local system rather than relying on web fonts
+* It may be worth checking out Combodo's "iFrame dashlet" to embed reports

 ## Issues